-- School closing/delay information will be sent to parents and staff via the school messaging system.
-Please contact the school office to inquire about the messaging system. - School closing information will also be sent to the following media outlets: - TV: KSNC Channel 2 (NBC), KWCH Channel 12 (CBS), KAKE Channel 10 (ABC) - Other: St. John News Online, USD 350 Facebook, USD 350 Twitter, www.usd350.com
+School closing/delay information will be sent to parents and staff via the school messaging system.
+Please contact the school office to inquire about the messaging system.

+School closing information will also be sent to the following media outlets:

+TV: KSN (NBC) and KWCH (CBS)

+Other: USD 350 Facebook, USD 350 Twitter, USD 350 Instagram